fedi-e2ee/public-key-directory-specification/Specification.md

 * `action` -- **string (Action Type)** (required): Must be set to `BurnDown`.
 * `message` -- **map**
     * `actor` -- **string (Actor ID)** (required): The canonical Actor ID for a given ActivityPub user.
-      This may be encrypted (if `actor-id-key` is set) at the time of creation.
+      This may be encrypted (if `symmetric-keys.actor` is set at the time of creation).
     * `time` -- **string (Timestamp)** (required): The current [timestamp](#timestamps).
 * `key-id` -- **string(Key Identifier)** (optional): The key that is signing the revocation.
 * `symmetric-keys` -- **map**